Geography and ecology of Philmont Scout Ranch: Geography

 Philmont's lowest point is the southeast corner at 6500 ft and the highest point is the peak of Baldy Mountain, located on the ranch's northwest boundary, at 12,441 ft.

 The average rainfall at Philmont ranges from 14 in around Base Camp to 30 in in the backcountry.
 There are nine major watersheds at Philmont - the Rayado River, Urraca Creek, Cimarroncito Creek, Sawmill Creek, the Cimarron (La Flecha) River, Turkey Creek, Dean Canyon, the Ponil River, and Ute Creek.

 Geological history

 The Tooth of Time, as well as Baldy Mountain, Betty's Bra, Lover's Leap, Cathedral Rock, Hogback Ridge, and many of the ridges in the northwest of the ranch, is an igneous intrusion of dacite porphyry formed in the Paleogene Period of the Cenozoic Era some 22-40 million years ago.
 These intrusions were formed when magma from deep within the Earth rose through older rock layers and slowly cooled.
 Over many thousands of years, the older sedimentary rock eroded and left the harder igneous formation.
 The sedimentary rock, generally shale, acted as a mold for the intrusive magma, causing it to harden and cool where the sedimentary rock was strongest.
 The gold veins were discovered in between the dacite porphyry and shale.

+The only documented Tyrannosaurus rex track in the world was discovered within the camp's boundaries in 1983 by Charles Pillmore, specifically in North Ponil Canyon by the Anasazi Trail Camp.
+It was formally identified in 1994.